At a glance

 If you’re struggling financially, cutting your spending is a critical step.
 In some cases, you may need to make drastic changes to your monthly expenses.

-“People often fall into the trap of thinking they can generally maintain their current lifestyle and still recover financially,” Riley said.
+“People often fall into the trap of thinking they can maintain their current lifestyle and still recover financially,” Riley said.
 “When you have a severe financial setback, you have to make substantial changes.
 If you don’t, it’s going to take you longer and cost you more to get back to where you were.”

 “Concentrate on the big expenses you need to keep,” Riley said.
 “Everything else can wait.”